 Many firms have at least one or two showcase projects that have reached aspirational sustainable design goals.
 The challenge is to maintain this level of performance across a portfolio and move your business on a path to deeper sustainability.

 Join us to examine approaches that will challenge and empower your team to foster an organization-wide culture of sustainability.
 Expert speakers and facilitators will share success stories and highlight real-world tactics to overcome internal and external barriers.
-Whether you are in a leadership role, project manager or a sustainability champion at your company, this workshop is for you.
+This workshop is good for everyone from project managers, to sustainability champions, to company leadership.

 Molly Dunlap, Eppstein Uhen Architects